MarcusFelling/demo.playwright/README.md

 # 🎭 Demo.Playwright
-This repo is used to demo [Playwright's](https://playwright.dev/) capabilities.
+This repo is used to demo [Playwright's](https://playwright.dev/) end-to-end testing capabilities.
 The project uses the [Playwright Test](https://playwright.dev/docs/intro) test runner and tests authored in TypeScript.

 The [test.yml](../../actions/workflows/test.yml) GitHub Action workflow is used to: